 Simply put: listen to the messages that our gut is sending via the vast neuronal web we call the second brain.
 These messages are not distorted by our mind.
 If something makes us feel

 unwell, we should walk away from it.
 Whether it’s food or a meeting.
-Cleansing of the mind is a known effect of cleansing the gut.

 This method of cleansing is known among yogis as the